gdelfe/Coherence_analysis_of_brain_causal_networks/README.md

 # Neuro-modulator identification of sender-receiver communication in brain networks and coherence spectral analysis

+(work done in  collaboration with Bijan Pesaran, Shaoyu Qiao, J Isaac Sedillo.
+I am the lead scientist of this study)

 Understanding the mechanisms behind neuromodulation is crucial to shed light on multi-regional brain communication and to manipulate brain activity through BMIs.
 In this work we first establish a sender-receiver causal network in the non-human primate brain by simultaneously stimulation and recording of multiple electrodes covering several brain areas.
 Additionally, we identify a class of recorded sites which modulate the sender-receiver communication by acting as a gate.